 - Pyle’s column about “The Story of G.I.
 Joe”

 Pyle died in action on April 18, 1945, just months before the release of “The Story of G.I.
 Joe.”

 In 1958, the radio program “Biographies in Sound” told his story, Ernie Pyle: Typewriter in a Foxhole.
 About a half hour into the 50-minute broadcast, there’s a fine reading of Pyle’s famous dispatch, “The Death of Capt.
 Waskow,” which you also can read for yourself at the PBS “Reporting America at War” site.

 Update Jan.
-26, 2015: Veteran oldtime radio podcaster Bob Camardella’s Boxcars711 has an Ernie Pyle bio-drama that I haven’t seen in other online archives.
-Featuring Burgess Meredith in (and as) “Mr. Pyle,” here’s the episode, written in 1945 by one of radio’s top dramatists, Arch Oboler, who clearly appreciated Pyle’s skill as a storyteller:
+26, 2015: Veteran oldtime radio podcaster Bob Camardella’s Boxcars711 recently presented an Ernie Pyle bio-drama that I hadn’t found in other online archives.
+Featuring Burgess Meredith in (and as) “Mr. Pyle,” it was written in 1945 by one of radio’s top dramatists, Arch Oboler, who clearly appreciated Pyle’s skill as a storyteller.